 The cost of accident-only pet insurance will vary largely depending on the age, type and breed of your pet.
 Where you live can also affect the cost of your pet insurance policy.
 The below table shows three example quotes for accident-only pet insurance.
 Bear in mind, when comparing pet insurance policies that different policies will offer differing levels of cover and some accident-only policies require an additional co-payment should you make a claim.
 A co-payment is where you pay a certain percentage of any vet fees, after deducting the policy excess.
 It is important to check the terms and conditions of each policy before committing so you fully understand what your pet is insured for.
 Accident-only pet insurance is usually the cheapest pet insurance policy and if you would like more information on the cost of other types of pet insurance read our article "The best and cheapest pet insurance".

-Comparison table - accident-only pet insurance cover for a 6-month-old cat and dog
+Comparison table - accident-only pet insurance cover for a 1-year-old cat and dog

 |Animal Friends||The Insurance Emporium||RSPCA|